elijahb4/animal-health-data-project/README.md

 ---
 ## Features and how to use
 ### Dashboard Page
+The dashboard is the entry point to the website.
+It showcases a handful of graphs, split into 3 different categories which include Health, Vitals, and Behvaiour.
+These graphs are situated within sliding carousels which optionally and by default, auto rotate.
+The graphs can be filtered by specific chart categories, for plotting and showcasing different date ranges as seen in the csv, filter by specific dog IDs, including showcasing ALL dogs.
+Each chart group features a drop down for viewing different types of graphs.
+Because of the differing categorical nature of the Behavioural chart group, there are different chart viewing options.
+Additionally, the dashboard features dynamic metric cards which showcases averages across the board, with indicators to movement from previous day.
+These stats are taken from the latest date entry to behave dynamically.

 ### Analytics Page
 This page allows a user to generate any type of chart with data they select from the page (dog, datapoints, dates).
 You can hover over the chart for more details and you can export the chart as a PDF or a PNG - you can also export the data used to generate the chart in JSON or CSV format.